FAQs on Leadership Contests

-- If contestants are required to pay a participation fee and/or a refundable deposit to the party, how is this money reported?
+- If leadership contestants are required to pay a participation fee and/or a refundable deposit to the party, how is this money reported?

 Questions and Answers

 Parties set the contest period and their own rules for leadership contests.
-In some cases, they provide additional restrictions on the contest’s political financing aspects—for example, participation fees or refundable deposits for leadership contestants—which they administer themselves.
+In some cases, they place additional restrictions on the contest’s political financing aspects—for example, participation fees or refundable deposits for leadership contestants—which they administer themselves.
 This does not pose a problem, as long as there is no conflict with the Canada Elections Act.

 What are the reporting requirements for leadership contestants?

-If contestants are required to pay a participation fee and/or a refundable deposit to the party, how is this money reported?
+If leadership contestants are required to pay a participation fee and/or a refundable deposit to the party, how is this money reported?

 Contest entry fees fall under the category of the contestant's "other campaign expenses".
-If the party requires a refundable compliance deposit, this must be recorded as a transfer to the registered party rather than as an expense.
+If the party requires a compliance deposit, this must be recorded as a transfer to the registered party, rather than as an expense.
 If the deposit is refunded to the contestant, it is recorded as "other cash inflow" rather than as a transfer back to the contestant.

 Leadership contestants should wait for Elections Canada to confirm they are no longer prominent attendees, following our review of their financial returns.
 A regularly updated list of contestants from past races who continue to be prominent attendees is available on our website.